I-ShivamSingh/Fitflex/README.md

 ## Contributing

 We welcome contributions from the community.
-To contribute to My Chat App, follow these steps:
+To contribute to Fitflex, follow these steps:

 1. Fork the repository.